dale42/site-sync/TO-DO.md

   - Use annotation to designate which parameters should be validated
   - On _sync_ re-run verify when a data change is detected

-- Run verification against changed yml files
+- Figure out licensing

+- Add confirmation to `site delete`

-- Add confirmation to delete
+- Add confirmation to `pair delete`

 - Schema version to site and pair yml files

+- `sync {pair}`:
   - uncommitted file check warning

 - add confirmation to site delete